lainos123/CITS5504-Project-2/report/Report.md

 1. **Crash Nodes**
    - **Design Choice**: Central hub in our graph model
-   - **Implementation**: Based on 'Crash ID' with crash-specific attributes
+   - **Implementation**: Based on 'Crash ID' with crash-specific attributes such as crash type, number of fatalities, vehicle involvements, speed limit and road type.
    - **Strengths**:
      - Effectively centralises multiple vehicle/person involvements in a single incident
      - Matches the source data structure where crashes are the primary events
    - **Limitations**:
-     - Creates a strict star topology that makes direct LGA-to-LGA paths impossible
+     - Creates a strict star topology that makes direct child-child node paths impossible
-     - Introduces an unavoidable additional hop in path traversals
+     - Introduces an unavoidable additional hop over the crash nodes in path traversals

 2. **Person Nodes**
-   - **Design Choice**: Independent nodes rather than crash properties
+   - **Design Choice**: Independent nodes with one or more per crash
-   - **Implementation**: Using original 'ID' as personId
+   - **Implementation**: Using original 'ID' as personId (IDs are unique to people in the original data)
    - **Strengths**:
      - Preserves the 1:1 relationship in our source data between person and crash
      - Supports demographic filtering (e.g., crashes involving young male drivers)
    - **Limitations**:
-     - Limited value for our dataset where each person appears only once
-     - Increases path length when querying location-to-location connections
+     - Limited value in our model because the source data only captures one crash per person, preventing analysis of repeat crash involvement.

 3. **Location Nodes**
    - **Design Choice**: Composite nodes capturing geographic hierarchy
    - **Implementation**: Combined state, remoteness, SA4 and LGA identifiers
    - **Strengths**:
-     - Captures Australia's geographic administrative structure
+     - Unique to LGA's
      - Allows filtering by various geographic levels (state vs. local)
    - **Limitations**:
-     - **Path queries between LGAs require minimum 4 hops** (LGA→Crash→LGA), making Question F impossible as specified
+     - **Path queries between LGAs require minimum 4 hops** (LGA1→Crash1→Datetime→Crash2→LGA2), making Question F impossible as specified
      - Composite keys created implementation complexity in our ETL process

 4. **DateTime Nodes**
    - **Design Choice**: Separate temporal dimension nodes
-   - **Implementation**: Composite time identifiers from month, year and time
+   - **Implementation**: Composite time identifiers from month, year, time and various time period catagorical properties
    - **Strengths**:
-     - Supports time-based analysis (particularly useful for holiday period analysis)
+     - Supports time-based analysis (particularly useful for holiday period and time of day analysis)
      - Efficiently represents recurring temporal patterns in Australian crash data
+     - Allows our graphs to be conencted via DateTime as well as LGA
    - **Limitations**:
-     - Source data lacks exact dates, limiting granularity
+     - DateTime nodes are not fully unique - they are only unique based on the combination of Month, Year, and Time.
+This means that crashes occurring at the same time on different days within the same month and year will share the same DateTime node.
+This limitation stems from the source data not including the day of month, which would enable complete uniqueness.
+While including Dayweek would increase query granularity, it still would not make these nodes fully unique to a specific date and time.
      - Adds another traversal hop in multi-dimensional queries

 ## 1.2 Relationship Design